-Properly and beautifully celebrated liturgy is essential to a Catholic college education, said Cardinal Raymond Burke, who headlined today’s Cardinal Newman Society event at Sacra Liturgia USA 2015 in New York City.
+Properly and beautifully celebrated liturgy is essential to a Catholic college education, said Raymond Cardinal Burke, who headlined the June 2 Cardinal Newman Society event at Sacra Liturgia USA 2015 in New York City.

 Cardinal Burke encouraged Catholic colleges to expose students to reverent liturgy including the Extraordinary Form of the Mass.
 “If this is a form of the Roman Rite it should be accessible to the faithful,” he said.

-He recalled his experience when Archbishop of Saint Louis, Mo., where he instructed the seminary to implement courses on the Extraordinary Form of the Mass and begin celebrating it.
+He recalled his experience when archbishop of St. Louis, Mo., where he instructed the seminary to implement courses on the Extraordinary Form of the Mass and begin celebrating it.
 “And I believe too, at the universities, that there will be a response [to the Extraordinary Form],” he said.

 Even at colleges like Georgetown University, which has had its share of Catholic identity problems, student initiatives to encourage the Extraordinary Form are gathering momentum, Cardinal Burke said.
 “I have seen this in other universities too,” he added.

 Cardinal Burke noted that such initiatives, while good for the Church and students alike, are sometimes opposed.
 “These are things that may involve some suffering,” he said.

 “But the thing is, if we are doing something that is beautiful for the glory of God and for the salvation of souls, we’ll have to persevere in it and not let ourselves be discouraged by people who do not understand or who might be difficult,” said the cardinal.
 “The Christian liturgy remains the essential source of our understanding of the faith and of its practice in a good and holy life,” he said.